imodpasteur/shareloc-utils/README.md

 # ShareLoc Utilities

-Utility tools for ShareLoc.XYZ in Python
+Utility tools in Python for shareLoc.xyz

 ## Features
- - Batch Downloading datasets from https://shareloc.xyz website
+ - Batch downloading datasets from the https://shareloc.xyz website
  - Parser for *.smlm files